-Furthermore, he is fulfilling a heartfelt wish as a musician to build bridges with music and make it accessible to the disadvantaged.
-To this end, Nils Mönkemeyer founded the chamber music festival «Klassik für Alle» in 2016, in collaboration with the charity Caritas Bonn.
+Furthermore, he is pursuing a heartfelt wish as a musician to build bridges with music by making it accessible to the disadvantaged.
+To this end, Nils Mönkemeyer founded the chamber music festival “Klassik für Alle” in 2016, in collaboration with the charity Caritas Bonn.

 Nils Mönkemeyer plays a viola made by Philipp Augustin.

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.